 The City has contracted with urban design consultants from Winter & Company to produce a grass-roots, implementation-oriented plan that will hone in on a vision for the future of the neighborhood.
 The Plan will directly inform the ongoing major update to the city’s comprehensive land use plan and development code re-write.

-Planning efforts began with the first focus group session held on January 16th.
-The group consists of local business and resident stakeholders tasked with helping to identify the community’s unique assets and challenges.
-The focus group will meet several more times throughout the project to ensure that the final product lays out a practical, neighborhood-supported approach that builds upon the vitality of the Harris Park Area community.
+Community input was gathered to identify specific infrastructure and development needs.
+A focus group, consisting of local business and resident stakeholders, were tasked with helping to identify the community’s unique assets and challenges.
+The focus group will ensure that the final product lays out a practical, neighborhood-supported approach that builds upon the vitality of the Harris Park Area community.

-In addition to the focus group sessions, two community workshops are planned to allow the greater Westminster community to provide input.
-Additional opportunities for public comment will be made available throughout the public outreach process which is expected to conclude in fall 2019.
+In addition to the focus group sessions, two community workshops took place, allowing the greater Westminster community to provide input.
+Additional opportunities for public comment will be made available throughout the public outreach process.

 Located roughly between 72nd Ave. and 80th Ave., from Lowell Blvd. to the BNSF rail line, the Harris Park neighborhood forms the very origin of the City of Westminster.
 Following the construction of the railway in 1881, the area soon became covered by apple and cherry orchards, creating a green oasis on the dry plains.